What is Green Web?

 - Map priority investment areas for biodiversity conservation, including private lands.

 across the Shire is essential for the long term survival of the many beautiful native plant and animal species which share our home in the Southern Highlands - especially endangered species such as our koalas (internal link).

 The Green Web will also help to ensure that our wildlife corridors connect with our neighbouring Councils and to the Great Eastern Ranges (external link) - the 3600 km long corridor stretching from western Victoria to Far North Queensland.
 Protecting and maintaining these connections are critical in helping native plants and animals cope with climate change (external link).

 The Green Web

-The Green Web project will commence in July 2017, following the creation of the new native vegetation map (internal link) for the Shire.
-It is due for completion in December 2017.
+The Green Web project commenced as part of the new native vegetation map project (internal link) for the Shire.
+It is due for completion in late 2018.

 For more information